 Prosper, Nicolas, Joseph and Antoine Fortuné Portalis

-In 1841, Prosper, Nicolas, Joseph and Antoine Fortuné Portalis built the first spinning mill for the reeling (of cocoons in Btater in al-Shuf region).
+In 1841, Prosper, Nicolas, Joseph and Antoine Fortuné Portalis built the first spinning mill for reeling cocoons, in Btater in the Chouf region.

 Prepared by: Jeff El-Msanne, Julien El Khoury